-In the dysfunctional world that has become the nation’s capital, something as rare as a unicorn racing across the National Mall has appeared—lawmakers on both sides of the aisle calling for agreement on comprehensive immigration reform.
+In the dysfunctional world that has become the nation’s capital, lawmakers on both sides of the aisle surprisingly are calling for agreement on comprehensive immigration reform.

 On Jan.
 28, 2013, a bipartisan group of eight senators announced the framework of their legislative direction with four pillars:

 “Create a tough but fair path to citizenship for unauthorized immigrants living in the United States that is contingent upon securing our borders and tracking whether legal immigrants have left the country when required.